The 19 most photogenic coffee shops in Montreal

-What started out as a solo endeavour in the heart of Villeray just north of Jean-Talon Market is now a double venture; Larue & Fils now has two idyllic, luminous locations and proudly serves Montréal-brewed coffee.
+What started out as a solo endeavour in the heart of Villeray just north of Jean-Talon Market is now a double venture; Larue & Fils now has three idyllic, luminous locations and proudly serves Montréal-brewed coffee.
 Definitely one of the most beloved Montreal coffee shops, as far as locals are concerned.
 It’s the kind of place where people go to with their baby in a stroller and their dog on a leash every Saturday morning!

 When rustic chic meets third wave coffee shop!
 This eclectic shop, a tranquil and welcoming retreat from the bustle of downtown, only serves the finest products, like Intelligentsia Coffee and Mast Brothers chocolates.

-Owned by a Turkish couple, Réplika stands out from the crowd with its subtle eastern menu; served on dainty vintage and mismatched plates, the savoury scones and the meat boreks are to be enjoyed at the shop’s immense communal table and washed down with strong yet flavourful lattés and espressos.
+Owned by a Turkish couple, Réplika stands out from the crowd with its subtle eastern menu.
+Served on dainty vintage and mismatched plates, the savoury scones and the meat boreks are to be enjoyed at the shop’s immense communal table and washed down with strong yet flavourful lattés and espressos.
 Most importantly, do yourself a favour and get that Nutella and sea salt cookie by the till; it’s every bit as good as it looks.